Who is the world’s youngest judge?

 The Inconsistency

 This definition describes what a judge does.
 It says nothing about titles.
-Yet when Guinness applied the record, it treated the title “Justice of the Peace” as enough.
-It never asked whether the office actually involved judicial work.
+Yet Guinness’s appeal response treats certification as a “Justice of the Peace” as sufficient and does not explain whether or how it evaluated the office’s statutory powers.

 VI.
 A Functional Comparison